DECODEproject/whitepaper/decode-whitepaper.md

 - Identity?
 - Relationship to the ledger?

-## Smart contracts
+## Smart rules

-- a language to express contracts
+- a language to express rules
 - Riccardian contracts?

 ## Distributed ledger

 The DECODE platform architecture has at its core a *distributed ledger* implementation.
 This provides the the capablities of availablilty and integrity.
-The core function of the ledger allows for distributed, redundant storage of objects and the verification of execution of smart contracts.
-To be clear, the ledger in DECODE is not a distributed computing platform in the sense that for e.g. [Ethereum](https://ethereum.gitbooks.io/frontier-guide/content/contracts_and_transactions_intro.html) is, where the contracts themseleves are executed within the distributed "virtual machine" in response to transactions which are submitted by participants.
+The core function of the ledger allows for distributed, redundant storage of objects and the verification of execution of smart rules.
+To be clear, the ledger in DECODE is not a distributed computing platform in the sense that for e.g. [Ethereum](https://ethereum.gitbooks.io/frontier-guide/content/contracts_and_transactions_intro.html) is, where the rules themseleves are executed within the distributed "virtual machine" in response to transactions which are submitted by participants.

-In DECODE, smart contracts are executed *outside* the ledger, and the results are submitted to the ledger for storage and verification.
+In DECODE, smart rules are executed *outside* the ledger, and the results are submitted to the ledger for storage and verification.
 In this way, we allow for a completely private application to be written because the only requirement of the ledger is that it be *proovable* that an execution is correct, the ledger does not need to actually execute the transaction itself.
-For example one could write a smart contract that can be verified through the use of a [Zero Knowledge Proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
+For example one could write a smart rule that can be verified through the use of a [Zero Knowledge Proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof).

 This separation of *execution* from *verification* is a fundamental design principle of the ledger.

 The ledger operates as a series of managed nodes running across the internet.
 The design of DECODE allows for multiple parties to operate networks of nodes.
-Further, when desiging a smart contract, the designer can select which node providers may execute the contract.
+Further, when desiging a smart rule, the designer can select which node providers may execute the rule.
 Participants using the application and submitting transactions will have clear visibility of which organisations are participating in validating and accepting their transactions.

 Where checks are required of multiple inputs and outputs to a transaction (e.g. to avoid a double spend scenario), all the input transactions will require to also be known to the validating network.